 1. Difference Between Managers and Leaders

 Great managers are critical to a business’s success.
-They provide all the tools and training needed for employees to be not only productive but successful.
-A manager ensures all the infrastructure needed to be successful is at the hands of their employees.
+They provide all the tools and training needed for employees to be productive and successful.
+A manager ensures all the infrastructure needed to be successful is in the hands of their employees.

 By definition, a manager has juniors and a position of authority within the company.
 They monitor and track progress and focus on systems and structures.

 Characteristics of a Leader

 2. Shift in Mindset

 The biggest tool is to understand the mindset differences and how to give your managers the tools to develop into a leader.

 Managers have a bricklayer mindset, and leaders have an architect mindset.
 Take a manager’s ability to implement structure, processes, and standards, and have them use those skills to work with their team to build a vision and see beyond the task at hand.

 A manager plans details, while a leader sets the direction.
 The goal is to make a shift from transactional interactions to transformational ones.
 This relinquishment of control can be hard for managers who are rigid in their habits.

 Good leaders don’t let their ego rule and never fail to give credit where credit is due.

 A manager assigns tasks, while a leader works collaboratively to reach an end goal.
 Part of leadership is learning to leverage talents and skills.
 Looking at each goal individually and then leveraging whose strengths will be best suited to complete the task.

 A manager will delegate tasks, and a leader will create teams of people whose strengths and weaknesses balance each other to have a peak performance, usually exceeding the end goal.
-A big component of leadership is learning to seek out experts in a task and giving them the credit.
+A big component of leadership is learning to seek out experts in a task and giving them credit.

 Leaders understand people do more for recognition than other forms of reward.
 Leaders learn to relate to a wide variety of personalities and build relationships that are mutually beneficial.
 Leveraging relationships isn’t putting the work off for others, as management can often feel.